John-Trager/SocialEngine/readme.md

 Need to create a easy library that can load videos and audio and save in short type format which is 9:16 format (the long way)

+# Bottlenecks
+- youtube upload automation amount
+    - official API only allows for 6 uploads per day
+    - try to fix with selenium or some other way around it?